Frank Lloyd Wright's Creation!

 Then and Now

-The Adirondacks have been replaces by metal tables with umbrellas.
+The Adirondacks have been replaced by metal tables, with umbrellas.
 I missed sitting in those old wooden chairs, but the view was just the same.

-And then I had my turn to pose.. on the very log where we propped our feet, years ago.
+I did a little posing with the sunset, on the very log where we propped our feet, years ago.

 Dining at The Lodge

-Don and I made it a point to amuse ourselves by asking her questions every time she came to our table.
+Don and I made it a point to amuse ourselves by asking our server questions, every time she came to our table.
 I don't believe she ever had 2 feet on the ground at once.
-She answered every question with one sentence as she moved away from our table.
+She answered every question with one sentence, as she moved away from our table.
 I'm not sure why she was in such a hurry?
 There was hardly anyone there.

 Admiring the Fireplace